sheacon/repeat_customer_prediction/README.md

 - The motivation behind the model is to enable targetted marketing for increased ROI

 ## Data security
-The data set is for research purpose only.
-It is not to be shared with anyone.
+The dataset is for research purpose only and not shared in the public repo.

 ## Data Description